Cynthia Loewen

-Cynthia Loewen (born November 13, 1993) is a Canadian beauty pageant titleholder who was crowned Miss Earth Canada in Montreal, Canada on August 23, 2014.
+Cynthia Dussault Loewen (born November 13, 1993) is a Canadian blogger, model and beauty pageant titleholder who was crowned Miss Earth Canada 2014 in Montreal, Canada on August 23, 2014.
 She represented Canada in the Miss Earth 2014 pageant.

-Personal life
+Early life

-Loewen's sibling, Garrick Loewen, is a professional triathlete.
+Loewen is of German, Dutch and French descent.
+She is the daughter of a retired special-needs educator, and a prosthetist.
+Her younger brother, Garrick Loewen, is a professional triathlete.

+In spring 2016, Cynthia received her Bachelors of Arts and Science with distinction from the University of Windsor, specializing in Biological Sciences and French.
+She played competitive hockey for many years.
+She had been considering a career in medicine before choosing to become a full-time homemaker.

 Pageantry

 Cynthia represented Canada in the Miss Teen Face of Beauty International pageant in 2012 in Chiang Mai, Thailand.
 She placed second runner-up and currently holds the record for highest Canadian placement in this competition.